dylanzenner/business_closures_de_pipeline/README.md

 # SF-Business Closures DE Pipeline

 Tracking business closures in San Francisco across corridor, zipcode, neighborhood, and naic descriptions in the months following COVID-19.
-Completely hosted in the AWS ecosystem with a public facing dashboard embedded in this README file.
+Completely hosted in the AWS ecosystem with a public facing dashboard built with Amazon Quicksight.

 **If you would like to replicate this project follow the walk_through.md file in the walk_through directory.**

 ## Architecture:
 ![](DE-Project.png)

 Data is sourced from San Francisco's Open Data API (https://data.sfgov.org/Economy-and-Community/Registered-Business-Locations-San-Francisco/g8m3-pdis) as JSON documents containing information on business closures throughout San Francisco.
 A series of Lambda functions orchestrate the data movement and transformations throughout the pipeline.
-The presentation layer is created using Amazon QuickSight and the Dashboard is embedded into this README file.
+The presentation layer is created using Amazon QuickSight.

 ## ETL Flow: